 When to see a doctor:

-If warning signs are present, people should see a doctor promptly, within a week or so.
-If excess hair appears gradually without warning signs, people should see a doctor, but the visit need not be scheduled as quickly.
+If warning signs are present, people should see a doctor promptly.
+If excess hair appears gradually without warning signs, people should see a doctor, but the visit does not need to be scheduled as quickly.

 Typically, women without warning signs do not need to see a doctor if they have always had excess hair, they otherwise feel well, they have regular menstrual periods and no other masculine characteristics, and have family members who also have excess hair.
 Such women have excess body hair because it runs in their family.